-Jeffery David Cox Sr. is National President of the American Federation of Government Employees, which is the largest union representing federal and D.C. government employees.
-Cox was elected president in August 2012, at AFGE’s 39th National Convention in Las Vegas.
-He was re-elected to a second three-year term in August 2015 and to a third three-year term in August 2018.
+Jeffery David Cox Sr. is National President of the American Federation of Government Employees, which is the largest union representing federal and D.C. government workers.
+Cox was first elected president in August 2012, by delegates to AFGE’s 39th National Convention in Las Vegas.
+AFGE members re-elected him to two successive three-year terms at AFGE’s 40th and 41st National Conventions in 2015 and 2018.